duttm/Multiscale-Multiresolution-CG-Models-for-Peptoids/P3/Plumed/README.md

 How to run the python script:

-python meta_file_generator.py -i <number of atoms in 1 peptoid> -o <number of peptoids> -p <name of sample pdd>
+python meta_file_generator.py -i <number of atoms in 1 peptoid> -o <number of peptoids> -p <name of sample pdb>

-The name of the pdb file is the output of the python code that converts PARAMCHEM files to GROMACS files.
+The name of the pdb file can be found in P3/Simulation.It will be in the format residue_ini.pdb